Napier Museum

 The Napier Museum is an art and natural history museum situated in Thiruvananthapuram, India.

-The Museum is grounds to the Trivandrum Zoo, one of the oldest zoological gardens in India.
+The Museum is grounds to the Thiruvananthapuram Zoo, one of the oldest zoological gardens in India.
 The zoo was established in 1857 over 55 acre of land.
 It also contains the Sree Chitra Art Gallery, a separate art gallery established in 1935.

 The set of museums, along with the zoo, are managed by the Department of Museums and Zoos, a branch of the Department of Cultural Affairs of Kerala.

 History

 A building was constructed in 1857 during the reign of Uthram Thirunal Marthanda Varma, and later demolished in 1874 to lay foundation for a new building, during the reign of Ayilyam Thirunal.